 Whether you’re a first year grappling with timetables or a fourth year staring down the barrel of an FYP, college life will inevitably go a little south from time to time.
 When that happens it’s crucial to have coping strategies on hand to help you navigate the difficult times writes Sarah O’Brien.

-Whatever challenges you’re facing, it’s important to know you’re not alone.
+Whatever challenges you’re facing it’s important to know you’re not alone.
 Talking through classwork, study strategies and deadlines with your peers or lecturers can really help clarify things at college.
 A burden shared is a burden halved after all.
-You’ll quickly find that behemoth sociology essay you’ve been struggling with is doing everyone else’s head in too-so you’re in good company.
+You’ll quickly find that behemoth sociology essay you’ve been struggling with is doing everyone else’s head in too.
+You’re in good company.

 Final year students in particular, who’ve been subjected to ill-fated tales of thesis submissions, are liable to experience anxiety.
 The word QCA becomes the term du jour whispered in a grave fashion outside lecture halls, while classmates, whose attendance was previously so infrequent, are now the first bums on seats in lectures.
 Every week is a golden week and students now cling to each other for solidarity.

 Thinking your future hangs in the balance with every thesis proposal and essay submission is overwhelming at times.
 For those days when you just can’t take any more college talk remember this:

 You know that group presentation you’ve been dreading?
 Yes that one, well newsflash it will come and go irrespective of how you feel about it and there’s a great comfort to be derived from that.
 Sure you might hate public speaking and go puce-faced and weak kneed at the suggestion of it, but it won’t kill you and tomorrow is always another day.